 On the 9th of April 2014, I closed my business, packed my bags, and flew to Belgium, after struggling with my startup for roughly 2 years.
-This is a story about shortcomings, failures, depression, and personal mistakes I have made in the last 3 years.
+This is a story about shortcomings, failures, and personal mistakes I made during those years.

-There are quite a lot of stories about failed startups floating around, describing post-mortems in detail, so with this story I aim to take a more personal side, describing my feelings and thoughts during the time, and how I’ve learned to deal with failure.
+There are plenty of articles about failed startups, describing postmortems in detail, so with this story I aim to take a more personal side, describing my feelings and thoughts during the time, and how I’ve learned to deal with failure.

-I am a 28-year-old developer, an avid Hacker News reader, an AI enthusiast, and a musician in my spare time.
+I am a 30-something year old software developer, an AI enthusiast, and a musician in my spare time.
 I have been programming since I was 10 years old.
-I started because I dreamt of making incredible games, but sooner rather than later I ended up writing corporate software (ERP/MRP/CRM) and designing/developing websites as this was far more profitable, and easier to get into.
-From age 12 onwards, whenever someone asked me what I wanted to do when I was older, I would always say “I’m going to be a programmer”.
+I started because I dreamt of making games, but sooner rather than later I ended up writing corporate software (admin and invoicing systems, ERPs, CRMs, etc.) and designing/developing websites as this was far more profitable, and easier to get into.
+From age 12 onward, whenever someone asked me what I wanted to do when I was older, I would always say “I’m going to be a programmer”.
 And a programmer is what I became.

 My other dream was to own a business.
-When I was 13, I started my own “business” making simple games (and later on websites) with my best friend.
-Shortly after we had an amicable split due to creative differences and he formed “Comic Smileys Corporation” whilst my business was called “PixelMixer Software”.
-I drew organigrams, business flow-charts, and meagre attempts at business plans.
+When I was 13, I started my own company making simple games (and later on websites) with my best friend.
+Shortly after we had an amicable split due to creative differences, so I started freelancing in my spare time over the next couple of years – mostly small web design or graphic design gigs.

-The truth is that bootstrapping an IT business is a nightmare.
 Some people are lucky, some people are not, some people turn a side project into a million-dollar business, and others fade away unnoticed.
-In most cases, it will be a long bumpy ride until you get to where you want to be.
+Regardless, in most cases it will be a long bumpy ride.

 Chapter 1: A lifelong dream